Mu-Gee/powershell_aliases_for_git/README.md

 # powershell_aliases_for_git
-So you recently moved back to windows or have sarted developing on windows and
+So you recently moved back to windows or have sarted developing on windows and <br>
-encountered the long git commands which you'd like to shorten, don't worry, why?
+encountered the long git commands which you'd like to shorten, don't worry, why?  <br>
-Because I gatchu my friend.
+Because I gatchu my friend. <br>
 In Windows, setting aliases and making them permanent are a little bit trickier than Linux.
 ## Aliases in Windows ##
 To check if we can create an alias in PowerShell, let’s try this command: